Interval Routing Schemes for Circular-Arc Graphs: Introduction

 \section{Introduction}

 Routing is an essential task that a network of processors or computers must be able to perform.
 Interval routing is a space-efficient solution to this problem.
-Sets of consecutive destination addresses that use the same output port are grouped into intervals and then assigned to the respective port.
-In this way, the required storage space is greatly reduced compared to the straight-forward approach, in which an output port for every destination address is stored in particular.
+Sets of consecutive destination addresses that use the same output port are grouped into intervals and then assigned to this port.
+In this way, the storage space required is greatly reduced compared to the straight forward approach, in which an output port is stored specifically for every destination address.
 Of course, the advantage in space efficiency depends heavily on the number of intervals assigned to the output ports, which, in turn, depends on the address and network topology.
 Interval routing was first introduced in \cite{Santoro82routingwithout,Santoro85labelling}; for a discussion of interval routing we refer the reader to \cite{Leeuwen87interval,FredericksonJ88,Bakker91linearinterval} and for a detailed survey to \cite{Gavoille00asurvey}.
 When theoretical aspects of interval routing are discussed, the network is represented by a directed (symmetric) graph $G=(V,A)$.
-As with many routing methods, the problem is that space efficiency and provided path lengths are conflicting goals \cite{65953}: as shown in \cite{Guevremont98worstcase}, for every $n\in\mathbb{N}$, there exists an $n$-vertex graph $G_n$ such that for every shortest path interval routing scheme (for short IRS) for $G_n$ the maximal number of intervals per arc is only bounded by $\Theta(n)$.
+As with many routing methods, the problem is that space efficiency and path optimality are conflicting goals \cite{65953}: as shown in \cite{Guevremont98worstcase}, for every $n\in\mathbb{N}$, there exists an $n$-vertex graph $G_n$ such that for every shortest path interval routing scheme (for short IRS) for $G_n$ the maximal number of intervals per directed edge is only bounded by $\Omega(n)$.
 Also, it is NP-hard to determine the most space efficient shortest path IRS for a given graph \cite{Eilam2002,Flammini1997}.
 Other worst case results can be found in \cite{savio99onthespace}.
-On the other hand, there are many graph classes that are known to allow shortest path IRSs with a constantly bounded number of intervals on all arcs \cite{FG98}.
+On the other hand, there are many special graph classes \cite{FG98} including random graphs \cite{GP1998} that are known to allow shortest path IRSs with a constantly bounded number of intervals on all directed edges.
 If this number is a tight bound, it is denoted the compactness of the graph.
-The compactness of undirected graphs is defined as the compactness of their directed symmetric version\footnote{The \emph{directed symmetric version of an undirected graph} $G_u=(V,E)$ is the directed graph $G_d=(V,A)$ with $A=\{(v,w),(w,v)~|~\{v,w\}\in E\}.$} and the compactness of a graph class as the smallest $k$, such that every graph in this class has at most compactness $k$, if such $k$ exists.
+The compactness of undirected graphs is defined as the compactness of their directed symmetric version\footnote{The \emph{directed symmetric version of an undirected graph} $G_u=(V,E)$ is the directed graph $G_d=(V,A)$ with $A=\{(v,w),(w,v)~|~\{v,w\}\in E\}.$} and the compactness of a graph class as the smallest $k$, such that every graph in this class has compactness at most $k$, if such $k$ exists.